yonkahlon/Zenject/README.md

 - Added some better error output in a few places
 - Fixed some iOS AOT issues
 - Added BindFacade<> method to DiContainer, to allow creating nested containers without needing to use a factory.
+- Added an Open button in scene decorator comp root for easily jumping to the decorated scene
+- Removed support for object graph visualization since I hadn't bothered maintaining it
+- Got the optional Moq extension method ToMock() working again
+- Fixed scene decorators to play more nicely with Unity's own way of handling LoadLevelAdditive.
+Decorated scenes are not organized in the scene heirarchy by scene thanks to the Unity 5.3 update

 3.1
 - Changes related to upgrading to Unity 5.3